The older I get, the more I appreciate a good sob story.

 It had a pretty familiar ring to it.
 The French were quite useful on attack with names like Henry, Trezeguet, Deschamps, Petit, and some bloke named Zidane who went alright.
 But like Brazil before them, they couldn’t find a way to break us down.
 The difference was we could have and really should have put them away.
 But luck just wasn’t with us and we couldn’t do it.
 So with another 120 minute 0-0 under my belt as a fan, we were into another dreaded penalty shootout.

 Baggio scored in this one but there were misses by Albertini (one of only two players to score vs Brazil four years prior) and Roma legend Luigi Di Biagio.
 And yet again I found myself staring deep into the pile of somebody else’s carpet for a good long while…

 Not sure what my girlfriend made of all this.
 Our relationship lasted longer than Italy did in that World Cup, but not by much.
-I’m not sure if I was dumped partly for my histrionics that morning but in hindsight I wouldn’t be surprised!
-It was worth it though.
-She’s long forgotten but gli Azzurri and I will always have each other.
+But at least gli Azzurri and I will always have each other!

 I only had to wait two more years for another big tournament final – and it was a rematch with the French, who I knew better than to take lightly this time.